ARM-software/psa-api/doc/fwu/api/api.rst

    The ``image_offset`` of a data block must satisfy the firmware image alignment requirement, provided by `PSA_FWU_LOG2_WRITE_ALIGN`.
 If the ``block_size`` of a data block is not aligned, the data is padded with an :scterm:`implementation defined` value.
 It is recommended that a client only provides a block with an unaligned size when it is the final block of a firmware image.

    When data is written in multiple calls to `psa_fwu_write()`, it is the caller's responsibility to account for how much data is written at which offset within the image.
-If no persistent storage is directly available for the caller to perform accounting, then the caller can use a different storage mechanism, such as the :cite-title:`PSA-SS`.

    On error, the component can remain in WRITING state.
 In this situation, it is not possible to determine how much of the data in ``block`` has been written to the staging area.
 It is :scterm:`implementation defined` whether repeating the write operation again with the same data at the same offset will correctly store the data to the staging area.